tbrowder/FontFactory/README.md

     Alternatively:

         $ choco install wget
-        # The 'zef install' process will download and install the FreeFont files.
+        # The 'zef install' process will download and install the FontFactory files.

 On other systems the files may be downloaded from [https://ftp.gnu.org/gnu/freefont](https://ftp.gnu.org/gnu/freefont) and installed in any desired place.
-The paths to the installed files should then be entered manually in the `$HOME/.FreeFont/Config.yml` file which is created upon installation.
+The paths to the installed files should then be entered manually in the `$HOME/.FontFactory/Config.yml` file which is created upon installation.
 That file should look like this (replace the '?' with the full path to the '.otf' file):

     # Basename              : Path
     FreeSerif.otf           : ?